ChanwooLeeee/ChanwooLeeee/_pages/about.md

 ## Technical Skills

-Chanwoo has several years of experience in the field in 3D printing, and continuously seeks to expand the number of machines he can operate.
+Chanwoo has several years of experience in the field in 3D printing and continuously seeks to expand the number of machines he can operate.

 * Fused Filament Fabrication (FFF)